Denyyel914/React-Assessment/readme.md

 # Functionalities

-- Replaces hardcoded data with real data fetched from the Fake Store API.
+- Displays a list of hardcoded products (5 mock products).

 - Includes all features from the Master Branch: